 The tomb is entirely adorned in ceremonial offering scenes.
 We see images of the royal family and the shining Aten.
 But there’s little to differentiate the subject matter from the standard Amarna temple art, except for some funerary scenes.

 In contrast to every other royal tomb of the New Kingdom, there’s no imagery whatsoever depicting the king’s spiritual journey through the underworld.
-While one would think that Akhenaten’s tomb would reveal vital information about the secret teachings of Atenism, apparently such teachings never existed.
+While one would think that Akhenaten’s tomb would reveal vital information about the secret teachings of Atenism, apparently no such teachings existed!

 Akhenaten ignored the traditional funerary texts like the Am Duat or the Book of Gates, but he never created his own alternative.
 Considering how the soul’s journey after death was a hugely important part of Egyptian religion, this is no small oversight!